night-crawler/graylog-compose/README.md

 ## Preconditions

-1. This graylog config is designed to use with [docker-compose-letsencrypt-nginx-proxy-companion](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion) in __multi-network__ mode.
+1. This graylog config is designed to use with [docker-compose-letsencrypt-nginx-proxy-companion](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion).
-2. Second network is used to reach the graylog instance from nginx container.
+2. Second network is used to reach the graylog instance from other containers outside of `nginx-network`.
 3. Default forwarded TCP/UDP Input ports should be used only by the host itself.
 4. Do not forward ports to 0.0.0.0.